-As pupils move into the Prep School (from age 7 to 13), our emphasis is on high academic standards coupled with an extensive and varied programme of co-curricular activities.
+As pupils move into the Prep School, our emphasis is on high academic standards coupled with an extensive and varied programme of co-curricular activities.
 Curricular and co-curricular endeavours have balancing strengths, supporting each other in the encouragement of all Wellingtonians to fulfil their potential.One of the most important goals in the Prep School is to maintain and enhance our students’ simple desire to know more, find out more, do more, which underlies deep learning and will set them up for success at this stage and beyond.

 Enter a Prep School classroom and you will see rigorous, imaginative, creative teaching, and focused, independent, dynamic learning.
 The curriculum is based on the National Curriculum for England, includes relevant focus on local culture and history, and includes exciting cross-curricular elements which enhance learning by tying at together in fascinating ways.